This post may contain affiliate links. Click for complete disclosures.

 - Make the oat flour.

-- Combine the oat flour with the remaining dry ingredients and mix them together.
+- Combine the oat flour with the remaining dry ingredients and mix them.

-- Add the eggs, vanilla, and molasses until combined.
+- Add the eggs, vanilla, and molasses/honey until combined.

-- Scoop the dough into balls and let them chill in the fridge for about an hour until the dough is cold.
+- Scoop the dough into balls and let it chill in the fridge for about an hour until it is cold.

 - Place the cookies about three inches apart on a baking sheet and bake in a preheated 350-degree oven for about 8-12 minutes, depending on size.
 The cookies will have flattened out and have slightly crispy edges.

-- Once the cookies are baked, let them REST on the tray for about ten minutes before transferring them to a cooling rack.
+- Once the cookies are baked, rest on the tray for about ten minutes before transferring them to a cooling rack.

 - Repeat with the remaining dough.

 While the cookies cool, you will want to make the filling.
-It takes a little bit of hands-on work, but it's totally delicious.
+It takes some hands-on work, but it's delicious.

 - Bloom the gelatin and the cold water in a small bowl.